Skip to product information

 Signed in the plate

-Accompanied by Certificate of Authenticity
+Accompanied by a certificate of authenticity

 Condition: Excellent

-Based on the original 1962 work "La Peine Perdue"
+Based on the original work: "La Peine Perdue," 1962

-On Rives BFK paper
+Rives BFK paper

-With ADAGP and MAGRITTE Estate dry stamps
+Blind stamp of ADAGP and MAGRITTE Estate

-Slight discoloration in the lower right corner
+Slight stain in the bottom right corner

 The canvas depicts a curtain reminiscent of a stage curtain.
-However, the usual role of a curtain—to hide something and suggest what lies behind it—is completely lost here.
+However, the usual role of a curtain — to hide something and imply what lies behind it — is completely lost here.

 This is because the curtain itself is composed of sky and clouds.